kgabis/parson/README.md

 ## About
-Parson is a lighweight [json](http://json.org) library written in C.
+Parson is a lightweight [json](http://json.org) library written in C.

 ## Features
 * Full JSON support